Longevity

 You're Going To Die, Mr. Morton.
 I'm very sorry. -My doctor It's been nearly six months of living in my new reality.
 Since then, every day has become part of an unexpected journey.
 When I look backward, I remember joking about 2024.
 I told the closest person to me that I just wanted to get through the holidays without anyone dying.
 Unfortunately, I forgot one other day that stands out.

-By Jason Ray Morton about a year ago in Longevity
+By Jason Ray Morton 2 years ago in Longevity

 NO BOUNDARIES, NO CLUE